mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/blue-green-deployment.md

     1. Make sure the merge request has the `~deploy` and `~group::runner` labels.
     1. Get the [merge request](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/364) merged.
-1. Run `chef-client` on the `green` deployment to install `v14.1.0`: `knife ssh -afqdn 'roles:runners-manager-private-green' -- 'sudo -i chef-client-enable && sudo -i chef-client'`.
+1. Execute the chatops command in the `#production` channel: `/runner run start private green`.
+This will enable and execute `chef-client` on the `green` deployment to install `v14.1.0` and start the `gitlab-runner` service
-1. When `green` deployment is active and healthy trigger a graceful shutdown to the `blue` deployment to stop the `gitlab-runner` process and wait for all jobs to finish:
+1. When `green` deployment is active and healthy trigger a graceful shutdown to the `blue` deployment to stop the `gitlab-runner` process and wait for all jobs to finish.
+To do this, execute the chatops command in the `#production` channel: `/runner run stop private blue` This will start draining the runner and deleting the machines so this command will take a while to run!
-      1. `knife ssh -afqdn 'roles:runners-manager-private-blue' -- 'sudo -i chef-client-disable "Disable chef until the next deployment"'`.
-      1. `knife ssh -afqdn 'roles:runners-manager-private-blue' -- 'sudo -i systemctl stop gitlab-runner'`.
-This will start draining the runner and deleting the machines so this command will take a while to run!
-      1. `knife ssh -afqdn 'roles:runners-manager-private-blue' -- 'sudo -i systemctl disable gitlab-runner'`.

 ### Deficiencies

-1. We still depend on the engineers laptop to run knife commands:
-    1. Destroy deactivated deployment :point_right: https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/13795
+1. Deactivated deployment instances stay around.
+Destroy deactivated deployment :point_right: https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/13795
-    1. Automate shutdown command inside of GitLab CI pipeline :point_right: https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/13803
 1. Remove double concurrency window during deployment :point_right: https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/13844